-NEWSFLASH: Communicating with your ideal client starts with your branding – an effective brand that is.
+NEWSFLASH: Communicating with your audience about your design business starts with your branding – an effective brand that is.

 And one misconception we hear ALL the time about brand design is that having a logo is the exact same thing as having a brand identity—which could not be further from the truth.

 Don’t get us wrong, your logo is a major player when it comes to your branding… It just isn’t the only one.

 At the end of the day, the way you brand your business is a strategy and every asset plays a role.

 That strategy consists of all the visual and non-visual elements you use to communicate your brand values, personality, and positioning to the dream clients you’re itching to attract.
 It’s the “why” behind your business and the reason why your business exists.

 Its purpose is to make you memorable, relatable, and helps your dreamiest client recognize that you’re their lobster.
 A logo alone isn’t capable of doing all the wonderful things your branding does for you each time a new lead stumbles upon something you put online.

 Ohh no, your branding has a MUCH larger purpose than marking your business as yours.

 But now that we’ve cleared the air, let’s get into the deets. 👇

 Before a future client reads a line of your copy, they are likely to come across your logo, color palette, or font choices first—and let’s not forget the power of making a *killer* first impression.